Madhava-mng/my-cyber-diary/docs/thm/Surfer.md

   - Initial Release
 ```

-oh waste of time. there is nothing, Let fire up the burb and carture the requests
+oh waste of time. there is nothing, Let fire up the burb and capture the requests

 #### I got the request after I click the `Export to PDF` button